 |Victoria Park||2 miles (3.2 km)||Enjoy over 200 acres of parkland in East London on this short cycle or walk.
 The park boasts two cafes, a boating lake and several tree lined walkways.
 National Cycle Network route 1 also runs through the park so you can bring your bike.|

 Good access points are Cambridge Heath and Hackney Wick rail stations or Mile End tube station.

 |Wandle Trail||11 miles (18.5 km)||Follow the River Wandle from the River Thames at Wandsworth to Croydon.
-The trail follows a largely traffic free National Cycle Network route so the paths are well surfaced and signed.|
+The trail follows the largely traffic free National Cycle Route 20 so the paths are well surfaced, signed and also suitable for walkers.|

 Starting in Wandsworth you head south to Southfields, passing along a traffic free section through public parks.
 You continue past Earslfield towards Wimbledon where you pass Wimbledon stadium and Summerstown.
 You continue to Merton Abbey Mills where you will find a pretty water mill and an arts and craft market.
 There is also a riverside pub which is a great place to stop for refreshments.